-122. For the purposes of this guide, the ECB understands that market data are proxied in the calculation of the VaR or sVaR when market data that are used as inputs in the pricing model to compute the economic P&L for an IMA position are replaced with other market data (or a weighted average of market data) for the purpose of calibrating the VaR or sVaR (respectively) for that position.
+122. For the purposes of this guide, the ECB understands that market data are proxied in the calculation of the VaR or sVaR130 when market data that are used as inputs in the pricing model to compute the economic P&L for an IMA position are replaced with other market data131 (or a weighted average of market data) for the purpose of calibrating the VaR or sVaR (respectively) for that position.

-Where for the economic P&L a certain market data input (for example, the directly observable price of an instrument) is used, while the VaR model uses other market data that would lead to an equivalent price, the ECB considers that these data should not be considered as proxies.
-Conversely, if the data would not lead to an equivalent price, they should be considered as proxies.
+Where for the economic P&L a certain market data input (for example, the directly observable price of an instrument) is used, while the VaR or sVaR model (respectively) uses other market data that would lead to an equivalent price, the ECB considers that these data should not be considered as